 Before visiting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
-We carried out an announced visit on 21 July 2016.
+We carried out an announced visit on 05 September 2016.
 During our visit we:

-- Spoke with a range of staff including GPs, a practice nurse, administration staff and the practice manager, and spoke with patients who used the service. - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.'
+- Spoke with a range of staff including GPs, a practice nurse, administration staff and spoke with patients who used the service. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.'